CuriousLearner/til/django/separate-db-and-state-migration.md

 )
 ```

-This updates Django’s ORM state **without touching the external DB**. 🚀
+This updates Django's ORM state **without touching the external DB**.